Skip to main content

 • Birthday — Date of birth (used to calculate age for education goal timing)

-• Sex — Male or Female
+• Sex — Male, Female, or Non-binary

 • Create Education Goal? — Toggle that auto-creates an Education goal linked to this child